GUITARPLRC/twitch-proj/README.md

 Twitch api custom app
-Input user name and check who's currently streaming
+Input user name and check your if friends are currently streaming